 On Jubilee Square is a special statue of a Danish dog and a sailor.
 The dog, Just Nuisance, was the mascot of British sailors during the WWII.
 The dog even got a military funeral.

 Just past Simon's Town you pass the Boulders.
 On this beach, a colony of black feet penguins has lived since 1982.
 Twenty years ago you could still walk over the beach, but today a wooden footpath has been laid out.
 The penguins waddle next to you.
-You can walk to the nesting zone in the dunes
+You can walk to the nesting zone in the dunes.
+Nowadasys you have to pay a small admission fee to enter the beach.

 At one point you pass the exit to Cape of Good Hope (you have to pay access fees here).
 Initially, this place was called the Storm Cape, but the Portuguese king hoped to find a new route to India and changed its name to Cape of Good Hope.
 In the past, this was the Cape of Good Hope Nature Reserve, but today it belongs to the Table Mountain National Park.
 For the most beautiful view, take the cable car, the Flying Dutchman, to the old lighthouse.
 You then float more than 200 meters above the ocean.
 There are also numerous hiking trails.
 The surroundings are, because of the strong wind, desolate so it's not my favorite place.
-But because of the historical value, you must visit here once.
+But because of the historical value, this must be on every Cape Town itinerary.

 Legend of the Flying Dutchman: This legend originated in 1641 when a Dutch captain got into a storm.
 When his ship began to sink, he swore that he would round the Cape, even if it took until Judgment Day.
 Since then a ghost ship has often been seen with broken masts and torn sails.